Need to figure out how to fix the WordPress ERR_TOO_MANY_REDIRECTS message?

 When you experience the WordPress ERR_TOO_MANY_REDIRECTS problem, the first thing that you should try is clearing your browser cache.

 In order to improve performance, your WordPress site will store some files on your local computer in your browser's cache.
-If the local versions of these files become out of date for some reason, that can trigger all kinds of problems, including the ERR_TOO_MANY_REDIRECTS message.
+If the local versions of these files become outdated, that can cause problems, including the ERR_TOO_MANY_REDIRECTS message.

 When you clear your browser cache, you force your browser to download new versions of all those files, which might fix the problem without changing anything on your WordPress site itself.